hth313/boost41/doc/program.rst

 stack.
 Executes the next instructions if there is, otherwise the next instruction is skipped.
 In keyboard mode it displays ``YES`` or ``NO``.

+.. index:: program control; RTNS

+RTNS
+====

+Return the number of pending return level to X register.
+This will be a number 0--6.

 .. index:: program control; PC<>RTN

 PC<>RTN